Teaching ADHD Kids At Home

 - Trouble paying attention to non-preferred activities (schoolwork, chores, etc.)

 However, speaking as one with ADHD myself, let me encourage you.
 ADHD can be an incredible gift!!

 The ADHD brain has the ability to hyperfocus on that which is inherently interesting.
 Some of our greatest thinkers through history, such as Einstein or Edison, are suspected to have had ADHD or Autism.

 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support.

-Listen to this week’s episode full of ideas to best harness the power of your child’s ADHD brain.
-My sweet friend, Alicia Mathews, a pediatric Occupational Therapist, offered some of her favorite OT strategies to use to support optimal learning for our ADHD kids.
+Listen to this week’s episode full of ideas to best teach your ADHD kid at home.
+Alicia Mathews, a pediatric Occupational Therapist, offered some of her favorite OT strategies to support optimal learning for kids with ADHD brain power.

 Podcast Audio Text